 Note that many questions you may be researching will not fit neatly into a PICO format.
 Even if they do fit, it's generally not a good idea to include all elements of your PICO in your database search.
 It's often best to start with the P and I, or the I and O elements.

 Optionally, you may want to add some words to your search that describe study design.
 There are a number of search filters or hedges - pre-constructed searches you can copy and paste - available that help you to search by study design.
-One source is Strings Attached, from the Canadian Agency for Drugs and Technologies in Health (CADTH):
+One source is the ISSG Search Filter Resource:

 Database |